 Mount Julius Caesar is almost always approached from the Pine Creek Trailhead east of Bishop.
 There is a good trail followed by an easy class 2 cross country route through Granite Park to Italy Pass on the south side of the mountain.

-Mosquito Flat Trailhead is an alternative to Pine Creek.
-The trailhead is 2800 feet higher saving some elevation gain, but this advantage is partially offset by the pass at Cox Col just north of Bear Creek Spire being nearly 700 feet higher.
-From Cox Col it is necessary to drop 900 feet before navigating to the north side of Mount Julius Caesar further eroding this approach’s advantages.
-This route is more challenging (class 2-3) especially with a backpack and really only makes more sense if also climbing the nearby peaks north of Lake Italy.
+Mosquito Flat Trailhead is an excellent and underappreciated alternative to Pine Creek.
+The trailhead involves less mileage and is 2800 feet higher saving some elevation gain, but note this advantage is partially offset by the pass at Cox Col just north of Bear Creek Spire being nearly 700 feet higher.
+From Cox Col it is also necessary to drop 900 feet before navigating to the north side of Mount Julius Caesar further affecting this approach’s advantages.
+This route is more challenging (steep class 2-3) especially with a backpack and makes more sense if also climbing the nearby peaks north of Lake Italy.
 Still, the route offers great scenery and more interesting climbing than the ascent from Italy Pass and is worth considering if it is within your capabilities or desires.

 (37.36110° N, 118.69184° W)